14shivangi/terraform-guide/PREREQUISITE/01- basic-terms.md

-# 🏗️ Terraform Concepts
+# 🏗️ Terraform Concepts:

 Before using **Terraform**, you should understand some basic terms and ideas.
-Let’s go through them one by one in simple words 👇
+Let’s go through them one by one in simple words:

 ##  1. Provider